keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 - SETI@home
 - Folding@home

+- Citizen science

 Commercial publishers of publicly funded research have adapted to the governance change demands of Open Access through ['Plan S'](https://www.coalition-s.org/) by changing their product model.
 Beyond supporting the hosting cost and editorial quality control & coordination, the fee now differentiates a PDF hosted on the arχiv from a publishing site by the non-fungible token of the journal imprint vouching for impact.

 ^ These are distrubted volunteer computing supporting civic acts

-- Multi-site next generation schedulers (Flux)
+Computing monoliths still serve stable infrastructure for megascale projects.
+Timeshared among states and countries at the 'Tier-0' supercomputers hosted by the megapowers on the continents of the Global North.
+Scheduling computing workload is also becoming federated, as the largest hardware vendor by market capitilisation [buys in to support tighter integration](https://blogs.nvidia.com/blog/nvidia-acquires-schedmd/) with the most widely distributed open-source workload manager, a next generation scheduler is built at a supercomputing juggernaut.
+[Flux](https://computing.llnl.gov/projects/flux-building-framework-resource-management) provides nested and flexible hierarchy of resource management, [with aspirations to enable converged computing](https://flux-framework.readthedocs.io/en/latest/faqs.html?h=site#where-does-flux-work) where compute workloads can be shared *inter*-cluster, inter-site, and between local compute and the cloud.
+Distributed governance persists in scientific projects too, cascading down the tiers to experimental local deployments, where someone may be doing the digital equivalent of running a tape loop along the longest corridor in town.

 ---

 Now, we have gargantuan data centres.
 Ingesting *exa*bytes of data from the collective voice of the internet.
 Undergoing intense language-on-language training campaigns to generate models that convincingly emulate the ability to think.
 These get widely released, some centralised to a particular company, some distributed, and become almost trivial to run as the power draw efficiency per thinking inference dramatically improves and AI chips balloon in capability.
-The [Multivac](https://en.wikipedia.org/wiki/Multivac) era of omniscient (though oft-times hallicunatory) district sized supercomputers are here.
+The [Multivac](https://en.wikipedia.org/wiki/Multivac) era of omniscient (though oft-times hallucinatory) district sized supercomputers are here.
 Will the power remain in the centre, or will it federate while it spreads out to embed as intermediary of societal interactions?

 ---